ezralanglois/arachnid/docs/manual.rst

 ------------

 Also, note that a crash report is generated regardless of what logging mode you choose.
 This file is called .$PROGRAM_NAME.crash_report.
-For example, for ap-autopick, it will be called `.ap-autopick.crash_report`.
+For example, for ara-autopick, it will be called `.ara-autopick.crash_report`.

 This file contains any exceptions that are thrown during the execution of the script and is useful for reporting bugs.
 Please attach this file when you submit an issue.